-Urban ASHAs in Aligarh have been successfully coached through the Lead, Assist and Observe (LAO) model of TCIHC.
-The program’s MIS data indicate that the LAO model is improving ASHA’s knowledge of family planning, attitude towards counseling skills and require minimal support in terms of planning and monitoring. … TCIHC team had, hence, decided to move to the next step with devising a tool, which helps ‘prioritize.’
+Urban ASHAs in Aligarh have been successfully coached through the Lead, Assist and Observe (LAO) [coaching] model of TCIHC.
+The program’s MIS [management information system] data indicate that the LAO model is improving ASHA’s knowledge of family planning, attitude towards counseling skills and require minimal support in terms of planning and monitoring. … TCIHC team had, hence, decided to move to the next step with devising a tool, which helps ‘prioritize.’
 TCIHC has helped us understand how significant it is to track eligible couples for family planning.
 This 2BY2 matrix has given us guidance on how to increase efficiency of ASHA, without investing additional resources and increase their reach not only for family planning but for other health areas, like routine immunization also.”

 The Aligarh Division government was so impressed after TCIHC introduced the 2BY2 matrix in November 2019 that it has now diffused it to non-TCIHC supported cities in the division.